van-8/HarmonyEarth/intro.md

 Harmonious future = hafu?

+The adventure to improve the wellbeing of conscious beings of Earth.

 ## Craftsmanship 匠人精神
 Every decision is design.
 Composition, contrast, and color are important, but so are words.
 To carefully consider every detail respects yourself and respects the user.